 And with the sparse crowd, you can capture some timeless moments in the park with the snow-capped peaks in the background.

-Summing Up Zion National Park in December
+Get Out and Explore Zion National Park in December

 Also, if you pack all the winter essentials, you can enjoy the trip even if the weather gets unexpectedly colder.